-There is free access to websites available through the Good Web Guide, which includes things like Benefits advice, health and wellbeing and family history.
-Otherwise the charge is £1 for 20 minutes from Saturday to Thursday but free on Fridays.
+The public computers offer free access to websites available through the Good Web Guide, which includes things like Benefits advice, health and wellbeing and family history.
+Otherwise the charge for going online is £1 for 20 minutes from Saturday to Thursday but free on Fridays.

 Printing and photocopying

-The library can offer printing and copying and normal charges apply.
+The library offers printing and photocopying, and normal charges apply.
 The Public Printing service, where you can print your documents to the library using your own mobile device, is also available.
 Find out more here.

 The Library to You service is a lifeline for anyone (of any age) who is housebound, shielding, or unable to get to the library.
 It’s easy to sign up for the service, and if you know anyone who might love to have books delivered to them at home, do let them know about it.

 - You can collect an application form from the library, or they can email one to you.

 - When someone registers for the service, the library calls to find out the sorts of books and authors they enjoy, and the reading formats they prefer e.g. large print, audiobooks etc.

 - Then, once a month, library staff will make a selection of books and/or talking books which will be delivered by our volunteers.

 - To get an application form email Oundle Library at firstname.lastname@example.org or phone the North Northants Call Centre on 0300 126 3000 and ask to speak to Oundle Library.

 You can read a bit more about the Library to You service and download an application form here.